danikhan632/vortex_llvm/lldb/docs/use/tutorial.rst

 One alias of note that we do include by popular demand is a weak emulator of gdb's "break" command.
 It doesn't try to do everything that gdb's break command does (for instance, it doesn't handle foo.c::bar.
 But it mostly works, and makes the transition easier.
-Also by popular demand, it is aliased to b.
+Also, by popular demand, it is aliased to b.
 If you actually want to learn the lldb command set natively, that means it will get in the way of the rest of the breakpoint commands.
-Fortunately, if you don't like one of our aliases, you an easily get rid of it by running (for example):
+Fortunately, if you don't like one of our aliases, you can easily get rid of it by running (for example):

 ::